Methal-Abeywickrama/Project_Chess/important.md

 the format method :=

-does not handle the pawn bypasses does not validate the first characteristic of a normal piece movement input
+does not handle the pawn bypasses does not validate the first character of a normal piece movement input